 SAI Centennial Symposium

-The SAI Centennial Symposium will be held in the new Ohio Union on The Ohio State University campus and will feature:
+The SAI Centennial Symposium was held in the new Ohio Union on The Ohio State University campus and featured:

 Welcoming remarks by OSU President Gordon Gee